MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 - efficient sampling in high dimension
 - solve problems with a large state space
 - you don't need to compute the normalization constant $P(B)$

 Cons:
-- MCMC doesn't perform well in approximating distribution with multi modes
+- MCMC doesn't perform well in approximating multimodal distributions
 - can be computationally expensive

 How to be sure that the Markov chain converges to the wanted probability distribution?
 We use [[Monte Carlo Markov Chain#^098190|detailed balance]].